-It took me three tries to get these right.
+It took me three tries to get Banana Blueberry Muffins (or Blueberry Banana Muffins, whichever you prefer) right.

 The first time was just an absolutely miserable failure.
-Although I know it’s the nature of the game when it comes to the creation of baking recipes, it is still annoying.
+Although I know it’s the nature of the game when it comes to the creation of baking recipes, it is still annoying, especially since I hate to do things multiple times and I don’t like to waste food or ingredients.
 They barely rose and were ungodly dense.
 They got thrown away.

-I made the second batch at 6 AM one morning when I couldn’t sleep (isn’t that what you do?).
+I made the second batch at 6 AM one morning when I couldn’t sleep (isn’t that what normal people regularly do?).
 They were better, but still fell as soon as they came out of the oven.
 I pulled out a few clumps of hair and tried again.

 Luckily, third times a charm!
 They were moist, but still fluffy, with perfectly domed, golden tops.
 They made me happy.